Smart ways to spend less on groceries

 These days, everyone is looking for ways to save money.
-The spending category that is probably the easiest to reduce is food.
+The spending category in the household budget that is probably the easiest to reduce is food.

 The first method that comes to mind is scanning the sale ads and clipping coupons, either from print or electronically.
 This can definitely save money if done correctly, but it also takes time.
 Coupons are generally for name brand products, and even with the savings, they may still be more expensive than store brands.